babel/website/docs/faq.md

 permalink: /docs/faq/
 ---

-## What is a transformer?

-A transformer is a module that is ran against your code that transforms it.
-For example, the `arrowFunctions` transformer has the very specific goal of transforming [ES6 Arrow Functions](/docs/tour#arrows) to the equivalent ES3.
-This allows transformers to be disabled and enabled at will which is critical in the current fast paced development environment.

-## Why are there `Array.from` and `Object.assign` calls in my code?!
-These functions don't exist!

-This is a known [caveat](/docs/caveats).
-This is because 6to5 compiles to ES3 syntax but with ES5 and ES6 methods.
-This is essential to emulate a complete ES6 environment so your code wont break!
-You see, ES6 features such as [iterators](/docs/tour#iterators) and [symbols](/docs/tour#symbols) require a lot of logic to work, and to accurately support these it would mean **a lot** of boilerplate smoshed into your codebase.
-This is the approach taken by other transpilers but 6to5 approaches it quite differently.

-You have two options, depending on your use case:

- - Use the wonderful [core aliasing optional transformer](/docs/usage/transformers#core-aliasing).
-This is recommended if you're writing a library.
- - Or use the bundled 6to5 [polyfill](/docs/usage/polyfill).
-This is recommended if you're writing an entire application.

 ## How does 6to5 differ from other transpilers?

 Many issues plague current transpilers, 6to5 takes a unique approach to many aspects.